-8) Ask Questions about the Child
+8) Ask questions about the child

-"What kinds of things does he enjoy doing outside of school?
-Who are the special people in her life -- family or family friends?
-What do you think are her best characteristics?
-What was he like as a little boy?"
+"What kinds of things does he/she enjoy doing outside of school?
+Who are the special people in his/her life?
+What do you think are his/her best characteristics?
+What was he/she like as a little boy/girl?"
 Demonstrate an interest in knowing your student.
 Take time to listen to your parents.

-9) Invite Parents to Share
+9) Invite parents to share

 Distribute a survey at the beginning of the year (if parents don't read/write in English, students can interview them and relay their answers).
 Find out what parents know about and what skills they have.
-Let parents share with you their cultural traditions, interests, passions, skills, knowledge.
+Let parents share with you their cultural traditions, interests, passions, skills, and knowledge.